Events will be held in Dallas, Fort Worth, Denton, McKinney, Granbury and Sherman Sept. 20-27. Courtesy of North Texas Light Brigade.

 “We look at lot of issues and look for the root cause.
 Climate issues have been talked about for decades.
 We’re taking a more radical approach because we don’t have a lot of time.”

-Meanwhile in McKinney, 17-year-old Kira Traylor is leading the climate action day.
-Like Ogbu, Traylor was motivated by the urgency of the issue.
+Meanwhile in McKinney, 17-year-old Kira Traylor is leading the climate action day on Saturday, Sept.
+21. Like Ogbu, Traylor was motivated by the urgency of the issue.

 "I am organizing this strike because it is imperative that us citizens take action now before it is too late," said Traylor, a Wakefield High School student.
 "Rather than relying solely on the government, we must take action ourselves."